Mec-iS/nanodegree-fullstack-final/README.md

 $ pip install -r requirements.txt
 ```

+Add your GitHub OAUTH tokens in `libs\secret.py`.

-Change directory to repository directory.
+Change directory to repository directory and:.

-To create the database and tables, and load some mock data, run the `lotofmenus.py` script in `tests`.
+* Run the `lotofmenus.py` script in `tests`, to create the database and tables, and load some mock data.
 A file named `restaurantmenu.db` get created in the repository's directory.

-Add your GitHub OAUTH tokens in `libs\secret.py`.

-Run the server by running the `finalproject.py` script :
+* Run the server by running the `finalproject.py` script

 Visit `127.0.0.1:5000` on your browser.